 A high school physics instructor might point out that speed is important, but it doesn’t communicate the whole story:

 - Speed tells you how much distance you can cover per unit time (miles per hour, for example).
 Speed is a great way to quantify movement.

-- Velocity on the other hand combines speed with Up/Down North/South/East/West etc. Velocity tells you how fast you’re moving and in what direction.
+- Velocity on the other hand combines speed with a vector (Up/Down or North/South/East/West etc.).
+Velocity tells you how fast you’re moving and in what direction.

 In markets, the distinction between movement and direction is fundamental to understanding ‘where’ you are.
 Movement is measured in dollars per share or percentage points, it also tends to be noisy and short term (hourly, daily, and weekly).
-In finance, direction combines the upward/downward trajectory with the movement/speed parameter over longer periods of time (years and decades).
+In finance, direction combines the up/down vector with the movement/speed parameter over longer periods of time (years and decades)

 Simply put, direction is the positive or negative trend in a market, security, or financial plan.